dfkaye/xyz/README.md

 that said, CSP headers allow clients to disable script evaluation by default, which means `Function()` can't be used.

-this could be mitigated by a build process/nightmare
+this could be mitigated by a build process/nightmare and/or using `iframes` for loading. maybe.

 ## it will just be better